-(By the way, feel free to look at last year’s list if nothing on this year’s strikes your fancy.)
+(By the way, feel free to check out the other list I did if nothing here strikes your fancy.)

 GROW Gifts | grow something beautiful

 In order to grow something beautiful, you need the right tools.
 So if you have a gardener in your life, here are a few gift ideas to consider.

 Trowel: Just yesterday I was scrambling around my yard trying to get a few random small plants in the ground before this weekend’s freeze that I had inherited from my mother-in-law.
 I couldn’t have done it as easily without the right digging tool.
 Here’s a trowel from Fiskars that would definitely work if you don’t have one.
 Sure … you could find one that’s fancier and maybe even more durable, but it’s probably also more expensive.
 I think you’ll find that this one can still dig a hole just fine.
 Price: $10-$20

 Refuse Tub: One of the things I love most that my fellow-gardener mother-in-law has given me … besides Britt … is a large refuse tub.
 It’s perfect to use when meandering through my yard collecting leaves and clippings.
 Mine’s black, but Gardener’s Supply has them in fancy colors.
 Having one just makes things so much easier.
 So I really do recommend it for any gardener.
 Price: $10-$15

 Garden Utility Cart: For those bigger, trickier hauls you’ll need something bigger and more versatile.
 Here’s a garden utility cart from VIVOHOME that just might do the trick.
 What I love most about it is its design.
 Its 4 treaded tires & flexible handle makes it easier to operate and its large capacity and removable sides takes on most any haul like a champ.
 But it’s not a cheap purchase and it’s not small … so may want to buy it live vs. online.
 Price: $150-$200